chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 ## Taking Inventory of What We Accomplished

 I cannot put into words how excited I am about this solution.
-We created a global network (using Netbird) using a tool that can run anywhere (Incus) to provide service to our organization.
+We created a global network (using Netbird) using a tool that can run anywhere (Incus) to provide service to our organization at a fraction of the cloud cost (PhoenixNAP).

 We can test our services on a local desktop, deploy services to a local server, and replicate services to cloud servers...
 All using the same tools and skills at every step!